yabluninn/yabluninn/README.md

 # Welcome to My GitHub Profile! 👋

 🚀 Hi there!
-I'm [Your Name], an experienced software developer with a passion for Android development.
+I'm Artem Yablunin, an experienced software developer with a passion for Android development.
 I've ventured through various realms of the tech world, from game development 🎮 to frontend web development 🌐, and now I'm immersed in the world of Android 📱.

 🌟 Here's what you'll find in my repositories: